ulfschneider/ulfschneider.github.io/_posts/articles/2015-07-24-supersize.md

 People
 ---
 In this short enumeration from the market over problem class to the process model, the last mentioned is the people.
 Last, not least.
 People are the most important.
 Everyone counts, it is no longer that people are being told what to do and follow.
 With the follower mental model, you will not survive in dynamic, competitive markets or complex problem situations.
 The only way to survive is with dynamic leaders at all levels in the organization; people who explore problem and solution spaces and find ways to achieve things, artists, status quo challengers with excellent skills.
 These people have the drive to achieve and strive for purpose, autonomy, and mastery.
-Of course, in job advertisements, all companies seek for this kind of folks, but after the hiring process, in the "real life", these talents are being treated like if they were all the same and interchangeable, average, like resources, often without any sense and respect.
+Of course, in job advertisements, all companies seek for this kind of folks, but after the hiring process, in the "real life," these talents are being treated like if they were all the same and interchangeable, average, like resources, often without any sense and respect.
 To make it clear, the agile mindset asks for creativity, attitude, know-how, opinions, and cooperation.
 We want people in their entireness and give them space to grow.
 We want them to ask "why" and insisting on answers.
 I believe, everyone in current corporate structures has the ability and the wish to act as a whole human being, but when people are treated day-in and day-out as interchangeable resources, it doesn´t take long, and they behave accordingly, switch brains off and do something interesting in their spare time.
 You know – setting constraints directs self-organization!

 To sum it up, agile does help in competitive dynamic markets.
 It does help to solve complex problems by leveraging an empirical process model and reinforcing the self-awareness of people as whole human beings.